Ocean: Relationship of currents and climate

 Oceans moderate the climate of locations where prevailing winds blow in from the ocean.
 At similar latitudes, a place on Earth with more influence from the ocean will have a more moderate climate than a place with more influence from land.
 For example, the cities San Francisco (37.8 N) and New York (40.7 N) have different climates because San Francisco has more influence from the ocean.
-San Francisco, on the west coast of North America, gets winds from the west over the Pacific Ocean, and the influence of the ocean water yields a more moderate climate with a warmer winter and a longer, cooler summer, with the warmest temperatures happening later in the year.
+San Francisco, on the west coast of North America, gets winds from the west over the Pacific Ocean.
 New York, on the east coast of North America gets winds from the west over land, so New York has colder winters and hotter, earlier summers than San Francisco.
 Warmer ocean currents yield warmer climates in the long term, even at high latitudes.
 At similar latitudes, a place influenced by warm ocean currents will have a warmer climate overall than a place influenced by cold ocean currents.
-French Riviera (43.5 N) and Rockland, Maine (44.1 N) have same latitude, but the French Riviera is influenced by warm waters transported by the Gulf Stream into the Mediterranean Sea and has a warmer climate overall.
-Maine is influenced by cold waters transported south by the Labrador Current giving it a colder climate overall.

 Changes in the thermohaline circulation are thought to have significant impacts on Earth's energy budget.
-Since the thermohaline circulation governs the rate at which deep waters reach the surface, it may also significantly influence atmospheric carbon dioxide concentrations.
-Modern observations, climate simulations and paleoclimate reconstructions suggest that the Atlantic Meridional Overturning Circulation (AMOC) has weakened since the preindustrial era.
+Because the thermohaline circulation determines the rate at which deep waters reach the surface, it may also significantly influence atmospheric carbon dioxide concentrations.
+Modern observations, climate simulations and paleoclimate reconstructions suggest that the Atlantic meridional overturning circulation (AMOC) has weakened since the preindustrial era.
 The latest climate change projections in 2021 suggest that the AMOC is likely to weaken further over the 21st century.
 Such a weakening could cause large changes to global climate, with the North Atlantic particularly vulnerable.

-Chemical composition of seawater
+Chemical properties

 Salinity

 Salinity is a measure of the total amounts of dissolved salts in seawater.
 It was originally measured via measurement of the amount of chloride in seawater and hence termed chlorinity.
-It is now routinely measured by measuring electrical conductivity of the water sample.
+It is now standard practice to gauge it by measuring electrical conductivity of the water sample.
 Salinity can be calculated using the chlorinity, which is a measure of the total mass of halogen ions (includes fluorine, chlorine, bromine, and iodine) in seawater.
-By international agreement, the following formula is used to determine salinity:
+According to an international agreement, the following formula is used to determine salinity: